leporel/MTProxyDocker/README.md

 Output will contain a `tg://proxy?server=...&port=...&secret=...` link ready to use.

-Modern Telegram clients require the dd prefix for fake-TLS mode.
+Modern Telegram clients require the `dd` prefix for random padding to packets or `ee` prefix for fake-TLS mode.
 Your tg:// link should use:
 `tg://proxy?server=YOUR_IP&port=443&secret=ddSECRET`

-The dd prefix tells the client to use fake-TLS transport (makes traffic look like HTTPS).
+The `ee` prefix tells the client to use fake-TLS transport (makes traffic look like HTTPS).
 Without it, many networks and ISPs block the plain MTProto protocol.

 ## Environment Variables